kumahq/kuma-website/src/production/cp.md

 The mode is configured with the `KUMA_STORE_POSTGRES_TLS_MODE` environment variable.
 The CA used to verify the server's certificate is configured with the `KUMA_STORE_POSTGRES_TLS_CA_PATH` environment variable.

-After configuring the above security settings in Kuma, we also have to configure Postgres' [`pg_hba.conf`](https://www.postgresql.org/docs/9.1/auth-pg-hba-conf.html) file to restrict unsecured connections.
+After configuring the above security settings in {{ site.mesh_product_name }}, we also have to configure Postgres' [`pg_hba.conf`](https://www.postgresql.org/docs/9.1/auth-pg-hba-conf.html) file to restrict unsecured connections.

 Here is an example configuration that allows only TLS connections and requires a username and password:
 ```